Macrometacorp/docs/docs/c8ql/c8ql-tutorial.md

 ---
 sidebar_position: 2
-title: C8QL Tutorial
+title: C8QL GoT Tutorial
 ---

 This tutorial is an introduction to C8QL, the GDN query language.
+This tutorial assumes no pre-existing knowledge, starting with basic operations and working up to more advanced.

 The tutorial is built around a small dataset of characters from the novel and fantasy drama television series Game of Thrones (as of season 1).
 There is no need to import the data before you start.
 It is provided as part of the C8QL queries in this tutorial.

 ## Objectives